brett-van-tussler/brett-van-tussler.github.io/docs/dictionary/machine-learning-terms.md

 ### 🧠 Long Short-Term Memory (LSTM)
 An advanced RNN architecture that solves the "vanishing gradient" problem, allowing it to remember important information for longer sequences.
 It uses specialized gates to control information flow, making it excellent for tasks requiring long-term memory like language translation and speech recognition.

+### 🔗 Multi-Layer Perceptron (MLP)
+A fundamental type of feedforward neural network consisting of multiple layers of interconnected nodes (perceptrons).
+An MLP typically includes an input layer, one or more hidden layers, and an output layer, with each layer fully connected to the next.
+Unlike single-layer perceptrons, MLPs can learn non-linear relationships through their hidden layers and activation functions, making them capable of solving complex classification and regression problems.
+MLPs are the building blocks of deep learning and serve as the foundation for more sophisticated architectures like CNNs and RNNs.
+They're widely used in applications ranging from image recognition to financial modeling.

+### ⚡ ReLU (Rectified Linear Unit)
+A widely-used activation function in neural networks that outputs the input directly if it's positive, otherwise it outputs zero.
+Mathematically defined as f(x) = max(0, x), ReLU is simple yet effective at introducing non-linearity into neural networks while being computationally efficient.
+It helps solve the vanishing gradient problem that plagued earlier activation functions like sigmoid and tanh, allowing for faster training of deep networks.
+ReLU has become the default activation function for hidden layers in most modern neural network architectures, though variants like Leaky ReLU and ELU address some of its limitations, such as the "dying ReLU" problem where neurons can become permanently inactive.

 ### 🎨 Generative Adversarial Network (GAN)
 An AI architecture where two networks compete: one creates fake data, while the other tries to distinguish real from fake.
 This competition drives both to improve, resulting in increasingly realistic synthetic data.
 GANs have revolutionized AI-generated art, deepfakes, and synthetic data generation.